scorpido74/azure-docs.nl-nl/articles/cognitive-services/Speech-Service/tutorial-voice-enable-your-bot-speech-sdk.md

 2. Uw vorige implementatieconfiguratie is al als standaardgeladen.
 Klik op **Publiceren** naast **EchoBot20190805125647 - Webdeploy**.
 3. Het bericht **Dat is gestart met publiceren** wordt weergegeven in het uitvoervenster van Visual Studio en er wordt een webpagina gestart met het bericht 'Uw bot is gereed!'.
 4. Open de Windows Voice Assistant Client-app, klik op de instellingenknop (pictogram `de-de` rechtsboven) en zorg ervoor dat u nog steeds in het veld Taal hebt.
-5. Volg de instructies in [Build the Windows Voice Assistant Client](#build-the-windows-voice-assistant-client) om opnieuw verbinding te maken met uw nieuw geïmplementeerde bot, spreek in de nieuwe taal en hoor u in die taal antwoorden met de nieuwe stem.
+5. Volg de instructies in [Run the Windows Voice Assistant Client](#run-the-windows-voice-assistant-client) to reconnect with your newly ployed bot, speak in the new language and hear you bot reply in that language with the new voice.

 ## <a name="clean-up-resources"></a>Resources opschonen